JacopoWolf/StackInjector/.github/ISSUE_TEMPLATE/discussion.md

 ---
 name: Discussion
-about: Describe this issue template's purpose here.
+about: 'Describe this issue template''s purpose here.
+Please use the '
-title: Discussion
+title: 'Discussion: '
 labels: discussion
 assignees: ''

 ---

-**Object:** [topic]

-Develop your discussion here
+**Develop your discussion here**